 Neighborhood Revitalization

 As chairman of Green Bay Neighborhoods, Tarl has spent hundreds of hours supporting our city's neighborhood associations.
-Tarl supported over $50,000 in funding for street-level neighborhood improvement projects and revitalization initiatives.
-He has attended neighborhood association meetings, painted park pavilions, distributed neighborhood newsletters, planted in community gardens, participated in neighborhood cleanups, and installed traffic signage, lighting, and resource donation boxes with our neighborhood leaders.
+Tarl supported over $75,000 in funding for street-level neighborhood improvement projects and revitalization initiatives.
+He has delivered on traffic signage, lighting, and park improvements throughout District 9.
+He has also attended neighborhood association meetings, painted park pavilions, distributed neighborhood newsletters, planted in community gardens, participated in neighborhood cleanups, and unveiled resource donation boxes with our neighborhood leaders.

 As a neighborhood volunteer, Tarl understands the impact neighborhood associations have on our community.
 In 2022, Tarl volunteered with his neighbors to reactivate Shipyard Neighborhood Association, and he volunteered with neighbors in 2025 to reactivate Tank Neighborhood Association.
-Since 2024, Tarl has also served with his neighbors in Seymour Park Neighborhood Association to continue improving our downtown.
+Since 2024, Tarl has also served with his neighbors in Seymour Park Neighborhood Association.

 Our Current Representation: Our current representative voted against neighborhood association funding.
 Tarl is committed to supporting and funding our neighborhoods.
 Tarl's opponent stood with out-of-town landlords in the recent fight to regulate short-term rentals and Airbnbs.
 Tarl supports regulating short-term rentals and Airbnbs to create affordable, long-term rental housing for Green Bay families.
 Tarl is committed to supporting affordable housing in our neighborhoods.